nerdlab-be/traveljam/_pages/index.markdown

       para: "Prizes and champagne showers."
 venue:
   title: "The venue"
   para-one: "The beacon, a new and hip innovation hub in the Center of Antwerp.
 With view on the MAS.
-You will be surrounded with people collaborating on the future of our cities.
+You will be surrounded by people collaborating on the future of our cities.
 The beacon is a 7 minute walk from the main market.
 Rest assured, there are plenty of tourists to interview if needed."
-  para-two: "The beacon is localized in Tolhuis, Sint-Pietersvliet 7, 2000 Antwerpen.
+  para-two: "The Beacon is localized in Tolhuis, Sint-Pietersvliet 7, 2000 Antwerpen.
 Easily accessible by car, bike and public transport.<br> <br><a href='https://www.ondernemeninantwerpen.be/sites/default/files/documents/181025_SD_Antwerpen_Bereikbaarheidsfiches_Tolhuis.pdf' class='c-link'>Find your way to the Beacon (pdf) </a>"
 coaches:
   title: "The Coaches"
 subscribe:
   title: "Sign up for Traveljam"
   para: "On April 26th 2019 at The Beacon in Antwerp"
   subpara: "Sidenote: If you are a tourism professional, we're sorry but you won't be able to participate.
-You already know too much."
+You already know too much :-)"
   link: "Register for free"
   linkHref: "/register/"
 ---